shivasiddharth/HomeAutomationHub/README.md

 # HomeAutomationHub
-Using Adafruit IO control devices like Sonoff-Tasmota, Domoticz, etc.
+Using Adafruit IO or Local MQTT control devices like Sonoff-Tasmota, Domoticz, Emulated Wemo etc.

+## Steps to get started:
 1. Clone the Git

 ```